So this is your undocumented anchorman sitting in.

 You'll get used to hopping.

-Yeah, into your remaining functioning leg, and eventually the crutches will come through.
+You'll hop around for a bit, get you out of the house, get a bit of circulation into your remaining functioning leg, and eventually the crutches will come through.

 Let's quickly go to Richard in Conroy, Texas.

-Richard, you're on the Rush Limbaugh show great to have you with us.
+Richard, you're on the Rush Limbaugh show.

-Uh I just uh my my communist basically uh uh is on the health care and and uh it's something that you don't hear Democrats or Republicans either one.
+And it's something that you don't hear Democrats or Republicans either one.

-You know, you hear the Republicans talk about tort reform and you won't hear the Democrats, but you don't hear either one of them talking about the problems that we're having down here.
+You know, you hear the Republicans talk about tort reform, and you won't hear the Democrats, but you don't hear either one of them talking about the problems that we're having down here.

 And so they will not shut that border down.

-You know, where's the fence they were supposed to build no and and it's a signific it's a significant feature.
+You know, where's the fence they were supposed to build?

-Essentially the Southwestern United States emergency rooms have become the Mexican medical system.
+Essentially, the southwestern United States emergency rooms have become the Mexican medical system.

 Exactly.